business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Open row

-You’ve probably heard the old saying “Honesty is the best policy,” but the rising dishonesty in the employment sector suggests this virtue has gone missing – at least when it comes to resumes.
-Starting with slight exaggerations and small white lies in yesteryears, job applicants today have gone beyond all limits with resume fraud thanks to the advent of high-tech scams.
-Now a mere enhancement in education credentials is only a minor fraud, as job hunters have gone as far as coming up with fake employment histories, job references, degrees and specialized licenses.
-As a small business owner, it’s critical to understand resume fraud so you can avoid being fooled.
+You’ve heard the old saying, “Honesty is the best policy.”
+However, the rising dishonesty in the employment sector suggests this virtue has gone missing.
+Resume fraud started with slight exaggerations and small white lies in yesteryears.
+But job applicants today have gone beyond all prior limits with resume fraud thanks to the advent of high-tech scams.

 What is resume fraud?

 Resume fraud, also referred to as resume inflation, occurs when a job applicant includes false or misleading information on their resume.
-For example, someone might be misleading on how long they were at a job by simply stating years instead of months and years, or they might falsify their previous responsibilities to make it seem they have more experience than they do.
+For example, someone might be misleading about how long they were at a job by solely stating years of employment months.
+They might falsify their previous responsibilities to make it seem they had more experience than they really did.

 Indeed, lying on a resume isn’t a crime.
 However, some job seekers are taking it one step further by using technology scams to back up their false claims.
 Online services such as Fake Resume and CareerExcuse seem to be making the most of this trend.
-By offering “powerful underground guides” and showing job seekers how to “fill the gaps in your employment history,” these websites can help applicants add experience to their resume, rig their resume so it’s picked by top HR software that screen resumes, get fake references and so on.
+By offering “powerful underground guides” and showing job seekers how to “fill the gaps in your employment history,” these websites promise to help applicants add experience to their resume, rig their resume so it’s picked by top HR software programs that screen resumes, get fake references and so on.
 But that doesn’t mean it’s ethical to do.
+Plus, for the businesses that fall victim to resume fraud, there are real consequences.

 FYIDid you know

-The cost of a bad hire starts at 30% of their salary for entry-level employees.
+The cost of a bad hire starts at 30 percent of their salary for entry-level employees.
 The cost is much higher for mid- and senior-level employees.

-It’s undoubtedly a daunting task to check up on references and confirm the accuracy of employee applications.
+It’s undoubtedly a daunting task to check up on references and confirm the accuracy of every employee application and resume.
 But given the statistics, you shouldn’t take risks on this.
-The frequency and high-tech complexities surrounding occupational fraud these days make it more important than ever to be confident in exactly who you’re hiring.
-[Learn how to create a successful hiring process.]
+The frequency of and high-tech complexities surrounding occupational fraud these days make it more important than ever to be confident in exactly who you’re hiring.
+[Read related article: Hiring Process Timeline Best Practices]

 • Question the applicant about their previous employment in detail.
 When verifying employment history, ask the applicant about their previous responsibilities in detail.
-This can help you gauge whether they know what they’re talking about.
+This can help you gauge if they know what they’re talking about and whether they actually held the job they’re claiming.
 It can also be helpful to ask about the months in which they began and ended working for a given employer.
 A date range of “2004-2005” may seem like two years of employment, when in truth, it could be just two months.

 • Verify education with institutions directly.
-While verifying education and training, confirm the certifications as well as attendance directly with the institution.
+While verifying education and training, confirm certifications as well as attendance directly with the institution listed.
 In addition, check to make sure the institution is accredited and not just a degree mill.
 Also verify licenses with the state agencies that issued them.

 • Check social media for consistency.
 Turn to social media platforms, like LinkedIn, to verify resume consistency.
 Does the applicant list the same colleges and companies?
 Are the dates and titles the same?
 It can be hard for people to keep their lies straight across the board.

-If you or your HR department doesn’t have the time or experience to thoroughly check all aspects of the applicant’s resume, you should not forgo the verification entirely.
+If you or your HR department don’t have the time or experience to thoroughly check all aspects of the applicant’s resume, you shouldn’t forgo the verification process entirely.
 Instead, enlist the assistance of an employment screening company.
-Employment screening companies have resume fact-checking experience and are up to date on all of the latest trends in resume fraud.
-You can outsource as much or as little of the applicant screening process to a third-party background check provider as you want in order to be confident that you have done your due diligence before hiring a candidate.
+Employment screening companies have resume fact-checking experience and are up to date on all trends in resume fraud.
+You can outsource as much or as little of the applicant screening process to a third-party vendor as you want.
+Whatever you choose, be confident you have done your due diligence before hiring a candidate.

 Take some time to know who you’re hiring.
-If you don’t do your homework, you could end up paying a hefty price.
+If you don’t do your homework, you can end up paying a hefty price.

 Skye Schooley, Senior Lead Analyst & Expert on Business Operations